zapman449/monitorama_2016_notes/Mon01__Monitoring.Challenges__by_Adrian.Cockcroft.md

 ### Serverless
 * Lambda, Cloud Functions, Azure Functions (latter are beta)
-* Monitorless.
+* Monitorless?
 * Good for simple, single threaded code.
 * Security model is whitelisting.
 * Doesn't live long enough to be exploited...
 Doesn't live long enough to be monitored (classically).
 * Low traffic apps and super spiky apps are huge wins for serverless
-* Tool for ease of ues
+* Tool for ease of use
 * Must do multi-region
 * Debugging and testing are... interesting
 * Monitoring (end to end tracing?)
 * Using Lambda to monitor AWS

 ##### Challenges to running on-prem serverless:
+* IBM is selling a product for this... for real.
 * Scheduling and startup latency needs tackling
 * execution and monitoring overhead
 * how do you charge for this?